 - Wheel of Fortune has had a few.
 While the original NBC daytime run used a sequential counter, GSN's Merv Griffin tribute marathon schedule listed a code of "NTD1-3686" for Pat Sajak's last show.

 - The syndicated version uses a four-digit counter prefaced by "S-".
-At least one recollection claims that it was a two-digit counter very early on, which would indicate it expanded to three digits just after midseason and four digits early in Season 6.
-They won't need a five-digit one until late 2034.
+The counter had no leading zeroes, however, meaning it grew to a two-digit counter very early on, a three-digit style just after midseason, and the current four-digit style early in Season 6.
+Assuming they continue with 195 shows per season, they won't need a five-digit counter until late 2034.